Bronwen Astor, Viscountess Astor

 Janet Bronwen Astor, Viscountess Astor (born Janet Bronwen Alun Pugh; 6 June 1930 – 28 December 2017) was an English fashion model and psychotherapist.
 She was muse to the couturier Pierre Balmain, who called her one of the most beautiful women he had ever met.

 Early life

-Although born in London, Janet (generally known by her middle name, "Bronwen") was raised in Hampstead, Middlesex, since 1965 in north London.
-She was the daughter of Sir John Alun Pugh, a Welsh county court judge, and Kathleen (née Goodyear) Pugh.
+Born in London, Janet (generally known by her middle name, Bronwen) was raised in Hampstead, which was then in the county of Middlesex.
 After the sudden death of a friend in 1951, she embarked on an inner journey of self-discovery culminating in 1959 in a profound mystical experience.

 Career

 Before her marriage, Bronwen had a career as "the most celebrated model of her generation" and, later, as a BBC television presenter.
 She was muse to Pierre Balmain, the Parisian couturier, who said she was one of the world's most beautiful women along with Greta Garbo, Vivien Leigh and Marlene Dietrich.

 In 1983, she trained as a psychotherapist, entering practice in 1986.